kremalicious/blog/content/articles/2020-05-08-uses/index.md

   Everything I create is either stored in iCloud, Tresorit, or a pushed Git repository, making this my first line of defense for data loss.

 - **[Arq](https://www.arqbackup.com)**
   My second line of defense, the snapshot backup tool used for all Macs I had in the last years.
 Encrypts everything locally before uploading.
 The same backups are sent every hour to a [Wasabi](https://wasabi.com) bucket, and in my local network to a hard drive connected to the Raspberry Pi via Samba.
 I have kept all my former Mac snapshots within the same bucket on Wasabi, so I can always jump back to any of their snapshots.
-Always super stable and happy with it, until the new Arq 6 with a terrible Electron interface came along.
+Always super stable and happy with it.

 - **[iCloud Backup](https://support.apple.com/en-us/HT203977)**
   All mobile devices simply use this to create their backups.